gwleuverink/eloquent-hashid-binding/docs/index.md

 The hashid route keys are encoded/decoded on the fly.
 You can drop this in any project without the need for migrations.

 Obfuscated id's are Unique for each model.
-So id 1 for App\User is encoded to a different string than id one for a different model.
+So id 1 for App\User is encoded to a different string than id 1 for a different model.

 ---